 If your shop gets as cold as a meat locker every winter, maybe it’s time to install a decent heating system.

 Climate wise, woodworkers here in coastal California where I live have it awfully good.
 There are just a handful of scorching days in the summer and only maybe a dozen or so truly frigid nights every winter.
 Many of the shops I’ve worked in had little or no insulation, and staying toasty in the dead of winter simply meant pulling on an extra sweater before making sawdust.
-But those of you who were affected by the supernaturally chilling “polar vortex” this past January know all too well that keeping your workshop properly heated can be a serious matter.
+But those of you who are sometimes affected by the supernaturally chilling “polar vortex” know all too well that keeping your workshop properly heated can be a serious matter.